The Simpsons: Bart vs. the World: Gameplay

 The Simpsons: Bart vs. the World is a 2D side-scrolling platform game.
 Single-player is the only mode available.
 There are four major areas in the game: China, the North Pole, Egypt and Hollywood, and each has several stages to play through.
 The final stage of each area pits Bart against a boss — all of which are members of the Burns clan: third cousin Fu Manchu Burns, second cousin's grand-nephew The Abominable Snow Burns, maternal grand-uncle Ramses Burns and unspecified relation Eric von Burns.

 In each stage, Bart must navigate through the area, collecting items such as firecracker balls for self-defense and Squishees to restore health (Bart can take up to five hits before dying).
 By grabbing a cape, Bart can become his superheroic alter-ego, Bartman, and fly for limited periods.
 The most important items in each stage are Krusty-brand souvenirs.
 There is one in every stage, and Bart must find them all in order to get the best ending (as well as unlocking a bonus Hollywood level).
 The other Simpsons also appear to give hints on where the souvenirs are.
 There are also several mini-games in each area, with puzzles such as a matching-card game and a trivia game based on events in actual episodes (from the first two seasons only).

 Development

+The game was first developed by Imagineering and published by Acclaim in 1991 for the home console Nintendo Entertainment System (NES).
+It was the second The Simpsons game to be released for the NES, after The Simpsons: Bart vs. the Space Mutants (1991).

+Discussion of a follow-up to Bart vs. the Space Mutants was in discussion but not given a green light from Acclaim until the commercial success of the first game.
+Dan Kitchen said the development of the game was "born pretty quickly."
+Dan Kitchen recalled that in his original pitch meeting with 20th Century Fox, he said he looked out the studio window and said "you guys can take everyone around the world right here in your backlot, so let's do the same thing, let's do a level where Bart is literally walking across the animator's table and jumps into a sound stage and then he's in a pirate movie or China, various exotic places that I was trying to think would be fun to play."

+The more puzzle-oriented elements of the first game would disappear in Bart vs. The World.
+Dan Kitchen said the development team took the original code and changed how Bart looked, the gameplay physics, and attempted to remove some gameplay elements such as far reaching jumps, blind jumps.

+Imagineering received more input from Fox, which led to more characters from the television series being put in the game, leading to them showing up on the interstitial map and minigames.